elmousse/jk-custom-wind-switch-time/readme.md

-# JK Custom wind switch time mod
+# JK Custom wind switch mod

 The mod allows you to change the period of the switch wind block.